Nusiq/mcblend/docs/gui/object_properties.md

 - `Visible bounds offset` - the offset of the visible bounds of the model.
 - `Texture width` - the width of the texture used for the model.
 - `Texture height` - the height of the texture used for the model.
-- `Allow texture expanding` - allows changing the texture width and height during automatic UV-mapping.
+- `Allow texture expanding` - allows changing the texture width and height during automatic UV mapping.
-- `Generate Texture` - a checkbox that decides whether the texture should be generated during automatic UV-mapping or not.
+- `Generate Texture` - a checkbox that decides whether the texture should be generated during automatic UV mapping or not.
 - `Template resolution` defines the size of the texture.
 The real resolution of the generated texture image is equal to texture width and height multiplied by texture resolution.
 - `Automatic UV mapping` - a button that triggers the automatic UV mapping.